UPPMAX/R-python-julia-matlab-HPC/docs/python/packages.rst

     .. tab:: Learning objectives

+        - load a Python module
-        - practice to determine the version of a Python package
+        - determine which Python packages are installed
-        - practice to have loaded a module that adds more pre-installed Python packages
+        - load a module that adds more pre-installed Python packages
-        - practice to install a Python package
+        - install a Python package

     .. tab:: For teachers

         Teaching goals are:

-        - Learners have determined the version of a Python package
+        - Learners have loaded a Python module
-        - Learners have determined that a Python package is not installed
+        - Learners have determined which Python packages are installed
         - Learners have loaded a module that adds more pre-installed Python packages
         - Learners have installed a Python package

         Lesson plan (45 minutes in total):